avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 #### Max Capacity Factor (C) Design Rationale

 The maximum gas capacity (`C`) is intentionally not configurable for L1s.
-[ACP-194 (SAE)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/194-streaming-asynchronous-execution#block-size) defines the max gas capacity (i.e., max block size) as $2 \cdot T \cdot \tau \cdot \lambda$, where $\tau$ is the constant delay and $\lambda$ is the inverse of the minimum percentage of the gas limit charged.
+[ACP-194 (SAE)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/194-streaming-asynchronous-execution#block-size) defines the max gas capacity (i.e., max block size/block gas limit) as $2 \cdot T \cdot \tau \cdot \lambda$, where $\tau$ is the constant delay and $\lambda$ is the inverse of the minimum percentage of the gas limit charged.
 This means that the max capacity of the C-Chain will actually double upon ACP-194 activation, since it is currently $2 \cdot T \cdot 5$ and it will become $2 \cdot T \cdot 5 \cdot 2$.

 The original motivation to make this configurable was to allow for very high maximum gas usage by a single block, primarily to support large contract deployments.
 Given that SAE will be activated at the same time as ACP-224, the max capacity of the C-Chain will double upon ACP-194 activation, making this configurable largely unnecessary.